ServoLang/Servo/README.md

 ### Classes and Objects

-servo.Servo uses a clean and modern approach to object-oriented programming:
+Servo uses a clean and modern approach to object-oriented programming:

 ```servo
 private class Animal {